balena-io/pinejs/docs/GettingStarted.md

 $ npm install --save @resin/pinejs
 ```

+(In case you are using resin's development enviroment you do not have to `npm login`).

 The above commands will log you in to npm to access the scoped package Pine.js (in case you do not use our development environment) and then will install it as a dependency for your application, i.e. it will create the node_modules directory that amongst others will contain Pine.js, and will update the corresponding record in your `package.json` file.

 Let's see what your directory looks like now: